andrew-dang/zoomcamp-homework-submissions/week_1/writeup.md

 The output of the command has been provided in the submission form.

 The Terraform code used for this question can be found in the `code` folder.
 The GCP credentials key for the service account created for Terraform have intentionally been left out.
-Please note that the value for the variables in the `variables.tf` folder are placeholders and not reflective of the actual values used to execute the commands.
+Please note that the value for the variables in the `variables.tf` file are placeholders and not reflective of the actual values used to execute the commands.